CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ### NAT
 NAT Instances would work but won't scale and you would have to manage them (as they're EC2 instances).
 Egress-Only Internet Gateways are for IPv6, not IPv4.
 Internet Gateways must be deployed in a public subnet.
 Therefore you must use a NAT Gateway in your public subnet in order to provide internet access to your instances in your private subnets.

+## How to prevent DDoS
+AWS provides flexible infrastructure and services that help customers implement strong DDoS mitigations and create highly available application architectures that follow AWS Best Practices for DDoS Resiliency.
+These include services such as Amazon Route 53, Amazon CloudFront, Elastic Load Balancing, and AWS WAF to control and absorb traffic, and deflect unwanted requests.
+These services integrate with AWS Shield, a managed DDoS protection service that provides always-on detection and automatic inline mitigations to safeguard web applications running on AWS.

+### AWS Shield

+AWS Shield is a managed DDoS protection service that is available in two tiers: Standard and Advanced.
+AWS Shield Standard applies always-on detection and inline mitigation techniques, such as deterministic packet filtering and priority-based traffic shaping, to minimize application downtime and latency.

+#### AWS Shield Standard
+It is included automatically and transparently to your Elastic Load Balancing load balancers, Amazon CloudFront distributions, and Amazon Route 53 resources at no additional cost.
+When you use these services that include AWS Shield Standard, you receive comprehensive availability protection against all known infrastructure layer attacks.
+Customers who have the technical expertise to manage their own monitoring and mitigation of application layer attacks can use AWS Shield together with AWS WAF rules to create a comprehensive DDoS attack mitigation strategy.

+#### AWS Shield Advanced
+It provides enhanced DDoS attack detection and monitoring for application-layer traffic to your Elastic Load Balancing load balancers, CloudFront distributions, Amazon Route 53 hosted zones and resources attached to an Elastic IP address, such Amazon EC2 instances.
+AWS Shield Advanced uses additional techniques to provide granular detection of DDoS attacks, such as resource-specific traffic monitoring to detect HTTP floods or DNS query floods.
+AWS Shield Advanced includes 24x7 access to the AWS DDoS Response Team (DRT), support experts who apply manual mitigations for more complex and sophisticated DDoS attacks, directly create or update AWS WAF rules, and can recommend improvements to your AWS architectures.
+AWS WAF is included at no additional cost for resources that you protect with AWS Shield Advanced.

+AWS Shield Advanced includes access to near real-time metrics and reports, for extensive visibility into infrastructure layer and application layer DDoS attacks.
+You can combine AWS Shield Advanced metrics with additional, fine-tuned AWS WAF metrics for a more comprehensive CloudWatch monitoring and alarming strategy.
+Customers subscribed to AWS Shield Advanced can also apply for a credit for charges that result from scaling during a DDoS attack on protected Amazon EC2, Amazon CloudFront, Elastic Load Balancing, or Amazon Route 53 resources.
+See the AWS Shield Developer Guide for a detailed comparison of the two AWS Shield offerings.

+## CIDR
+To add a CIDR block to your VPC, the following rules apply:

+-The allowed block size is between a /28 netmask and /16 netmask.
+-The CIDR block must not overlap with any existing CIDR block that's associated with the VPC.
+-You cannot increase or decrease the size of an existing CIDR block.
+-You have a limit on the number of CIDR blocks you can associate with a VPC and the number of routes you can add to a route table.
+You cannot associate a CIDR block if this results in you exceeding your limits.
+-The CIDR block must not be the same or larger than the CIDR range of a route in any of the VPC route tables.
+For example, if you have a route with a destination of 10.0.0.0/24 to a virtual private gateway, you cannot associate a CIDR block of the same range or larger.
+However, you can associate a CIDR block of 10.0.0.0/25 or smaller.
+-The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.

+# AWS WAF

+AWS WAF is a web application firewall that helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+You can use AWS WAF to define customizable web security rules that control which traffic accesses your web applications.
+If you use AWS Shield Advanced, you can use AWS WAF at no extra cost for those protected resources and can engage the DRT to create WAF rules.

+AWS WAF rules use conditions to target specific requests and trigger an action, allowing you to identify and block common DDoS request patterns and effectively mitigate a DDoS attack.
+These include size constraint conditions to block a web request based on the length of its query string or request body, and geographic match conditions to implement geo restriction (also known as geoblocking) on requests that originate from specific countries.

 # AWS SSM (Simple System Manager)